firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-power-vesc-scooter-reliability-guide.md

 - **Controller tiers:** Treat Makerbase/Flipsky aluminum-PCB boxes as interim ≤15 S 50 A solutions; high-power riders standardize on 3Shul C350/CL350, Ubox duals, or BRIESC units for thermal headroom and QC maturity.[^1][^2][^3]
 - **Boutique ceilings:** Tronic X12 (24 S), Ubox 240, and Spintend 85250 builds all share MOSFET and shunt limits around 331 A; most racers cap hubs near 150–200 A battery and 310–360 A phase even after swapping to upgraded silicon.[^33]
 - **Marketing vs. reality:** Expect Makerbase boxed 75100 units to deliver only one-half to one-third of the configured current, while Flipsky 75350 shunt math caps phase current near 500 A despite brochure claims.[^4][^5]
+- **84100 guardrails:** Community logs keep Flipsky 84100s happiest near 60–80 A battery and ≈135 A phase, and Makerbase 84100HP owners rarely exceed 85–100 A battery without rewiring stock looms that choke around 60 A.[^hp-84100-guardrails]
+- **Voltage headroom:** Builders are stepping up to 100 V-rated controllers for 20 S packs; running 21 S or heavy regen on 85 V hardware still risks over-voltage even with braking boosts disabled.[^hp-voltage-headroom]
+- **Budget upgrade path:** Spintend’s 12 FET remains the proven budget commuter controller, with Ubox Lite or full Ubox 85/250 as the next rung when customs or budget block Tronic replacements.[^hp-budget-path]
 - **DIY alternatives:** Ennoid MK8 shares the Spintend footprint but still needs Infineon IPTC017N12NM6 or similar MOSFET upgrades before flirting with 26 S / 500 A goals—plan the reflow work if you want to stretch beyond stock specs.[^39]
 - **Spintend supply shift:** The 85/250 run is over—stock spares or pivot to 85/240/Seven-class hardware now that Spintend routes 240 A controllers through New Jersey with minimal tariffs.[^41]
 - **G300 sprint controllers:** Waterproofed 18-FET G300 builds are logging ≈250 A battery / 500 A phase bursts on 22 S, but riders still report heat soak if they hammer regen—treat them as sprint hardware rather than hill-climb replacements.[^40]